DataDog/integrations-core/docs/developer/process/agent-release/pre-release.md

 1. Push the changes to GitHub
 1. [Tag](#tag) with the appropriate `rc` number even if there were no changes

 After the RC build is done, manually run an [Agent Azure Pipeline](https://dev.azure.com/datadoghq/integrations-core/_build?definitionId=60) using the release branch, and the latest RC built.
-It will run all the e2e tests using a specific agent.
+Select the options to run both Python 2 and Python 3 tests.
+This will run all the e2e tests against the current agent docker RCs.

 !!! note
     Image for Windows-Python 2 might not be built automatically for each RC.
 In order to build it, trigger the [dev_branch-a6-windows](https://github.com/DataDog/datadog-agent/blob/1b99fefa1d31eef8631e6343bdd2a4cf2b11f82d/.gitlab/image_deploy/docker_windows.yml#L43-L61) job in the datadog-agent Gitlab pipeline building the RC (link shared by the release coordinator).